tdwndr/site/content/posts/hugo-github-netlify-obsidian.md

 Hugo is one of a number of open source SSGs that fits this bill.
 It's a 'headless content management system', which means that the core components of its structure are:

 - The **content** itself that should be displayed in pages and posts
-- **Templates** that tell content, resources, and data how to appear
+- The **Templates** that tell content, resources, and data how to appear
 - A **templating system** that uses variables, functions and actions to tell templates which content to render

 With Hugo,  I can write *content* for a new post in [Markdown](https://daringfireball.net/projects/markdown/), separately define how this type of content should be displayed using HTML and CSS *templates*, then use Go variables from the *templating system* to tell the templates which content to pull through.